saya2411/RoopRas/README.md

-# 👤 MonoFace: Minimalist Avatar Generator
+# 👤 RoopRas: Minimalist Avatar Generator

-MonoFace is an AI-driven tool that generates unique, high-contrast, monochrome avatars in the popular "Notion Faces" aesthetic.
+RoopRas is an AI-driven tool that generates unique, high-contrast, monochrome avatars in the popular "Notion Faces" aesthetic.
 Built with React and powered by Google's **Imagen 4.0** through the Gemini API.

 ## 🚀 Overview